How to integrate Shopify using Microsoft Fabric

 Let's not wait and get going!

-Creating Shopify data source in Gateway
+Create Shopify data source in the gateway

-In this section we will create a data source for Shopify in Data Gateway.
+In this section we will create a data source for Shopify in the Data Gateway.
 Let's follow these steps to accomplish that:

 -